 Front underbody under tray

-Rear bumpers, it prohibited to make holes in the rear bumper,
+Rear bumpers, it is prohibited to make holes in the rear bumper, cutting of rear bumper must be a period modification, and it is the responsibility of the competitor to prove the vehicle did compete in period with this modification.

 The fitting of a front underbody tray is permitted.